Ahbassetsh/Detect-Guns/README.md

 - Statistical Test: test is running against 2 sets of mAP values (raw values are listed in word file) , and the results proof our model enhancement
 - YOLOv5s: the original model against our 3 versions of proposed weapon DS (1CW, 2CW, and 3CW) with image size 320X320
 - YOLOv8s: the original model against our 3 versions of proposed weapon DS (1CW, 2CW, and 3CW) with image size 320X320
+- YOLOv11s: the original model against our 3 versions of proposed weapon DS (1CW, 2CW, and 3CW) with image size 320X320

 B- Results Tables of Different Metrics:
 =======================================